hvrlxy/hvrlxy.github.io/index.md

 ## ABOUT ME

 My name is Ha Le and I'm currently an undergraduate student from Gustavus Adolphus College.
 I'm pursuing a double major in Computer Science and Mathematics, and possibly a minor in Statistics as well.
-My research focus on social computing, natural language processing and human-centered machine learning.
+My research interest is on social computing, natural language processing and human-centered machine learning.

 During the summer of 2020, I was fortunate enough to work with Dr. [Jacob Siehler](http://homepages.gac.edu/~jsiehler/) on solving a modified version of Conway's Soldiers: one dimensional port-and-sweep-solitaire army problem.
 After the summer, I worked under the supervision of Professor [Louis Yu](https://homepages.gac.edu/~lyu/) on studying channel popularity on Twitch.
 Our result paper is currently under reviewed at ADMA'21.